 Maintenance of the Groundwater Water Protection Plan (GPP) is a requirement of the Permit to Operate.
 Completed in 2008 the plan is comprised of several measures designed to facilitate enhanced protection of the quantity and quality of groundwater used for Whistler's drinking water.
-A review of this plan internally began in 2019 and will be continued in 2020.
+A review of this plan internally began in 2019 and is continuing.